Recommendations

 Follows the young couple, Vivi and Peter, who just want to enjoy their free time and the upcoming engagement as well as their families.
 The couple's parents are convinced Social Democrats who try to make it clear to the young people why the party's work is important.
 Through the meeting with a veteran from the war, the young people experience why both pacifism and agricultural reforms are the only way forward for Denmark.

-The influence of Olaf Fønss in Den store dag can be felt in the way modern Drama films handle character-driven intensity.
+The influence of Olaf Fønss in Den store dag can be felt in the way modern Documentary films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1930 release set a high bar for atmospheric immersion.

 View Details